dustful/BMS_by_Spring/README.md

-# Spring_BMS
+# BMS by Spring
 Welcome!

-This is a book management system for bookstore that based on Spring framework.
+This is a book management system for bookstore that based on Spring framework + MyBatis.

 ## Development Environment
 - OS : Windows 10(64bit)